 Not all Christians in the past have held the same convictions about drinking alcohol, and it’s unlikely that the future will be any different.
 (Also see Methodist vs. Anglican: What’s the Difference?)

 Lifeway Research recently surveyed alcohol consumption among Christians, including Methodists.
 In response to the question, “Do you drink alcohol?”
 Methodists recorded the second-highest amount of affirmative answers:

 - Assemblies of God who said “yes”: 23%

-These percentages reflect an increase in the amount of Protestant Christians who believe moderate alcohol consumption is biblically permissible.
-In a 2007 survey, Lifeway discovered that 29% of Protestants believed that the Bible teaches that Christians should never drink alcohol.
+These percentages reflect an increase in Protestant Christians who believe moderate alcohol consumption is biblically permissible.
+In a 2007 survey, Lifeway discovered that 29% of Protestants believed the Bible teaches Christians never to drink alcohol.
 In 2017, that number lowered to 23%.

 In response to the survey’s other questions: